Black Box Meta-Learning Intrinsic Rewards

 This section presents the main experimental results, divided into two parts.
 The first part compares training with meta-learned intrinsic rewards to training with extrinsic rewards.
-The second part investigates the effect of learning a different parameterization of its loss that uses a meta-learned advantage function.
+The second part investigates training a policy with a different parameterization of its loss that uses a meta-learned advantage function.